Our complaints policy

 - We will send you a letter acknowledging receipt of your complaint within 3 working days of us receiving the formal complaint, enclosing a copy of this procedure.

 - We will then investigate your complaint.
-This will normally involve passing your complaint to one of our Legal Directors, Christine Sabino and Richard Forrest or one of our Directors Jon Else or Bill Betts.
+This will normally involve passing your complaint to one of our Legal Directors, Christine Sabino and Richard Forrest or our Director Bill Betts.

 - The complaints handler will then invite you to a telephone/video meeting to discuss and hopefully resolve your complaint.
 They will do this within 7 working days of sending you the acknowledgement letter.